 Scotland supports a diverse variety of habitats from montane, to vegetated shingle, to grassland.
 These habitats are home to a number of unique species of invertebrate, many of which rely on Scotland as their stronghold in the UK and even globally.
 There are thought to be over 24,000 species of invertebrate in Scotland!

 Buglife have a very important job in protecting our invertebrates and by working with partners we are proud of what we have achieved so far.
 It is important that we all work together to protect Scotland’s invertebrates as they are incredibly important to our economy, providing us with a number of important and free ‘‘ecosystem services’’ that are often worth millions of pounds e.g. pollination and the creation of healthy soils.
 Many of these services are often overlooked until they are damaged or lost and they are usually impossible to replace.

 Our projects in Scotland

 Buglife delivers a variety of projects to ensure the long-term survival of invertebrates in Scotland.
 Our projects have created, enhanced and better managed grasslands, peat bogs, brownfield sites and many other habitats for invertebrates in Scotland.
-Through our project work we have engaged with thousands of people via talks, workshops, bug walks, school visits and other events to raise awareness of the importance of invertebrates, the free services they provide and how we can all do our bit to help them.
+Through our project work we have engaged with thousands of people through talks, workshops, bug walks, school visits and other events to raise awareness of the importance of invertebrates, the free services they provide and how we can all do our bit to help them.

 Follow Buglife Scotland on Twitter for updates on our project work.

 Buglife Scotland send out a monthly newsletter with updates on exciting new stories, events, talks and volunteering opportunities in Scotland.
 E-mail [email protected] to be added to the mailing list.